Hadal101dev/CBuildSystem/README.md

 }CbsCommand;
 ```

-and bind them to functions
+You can define your own commands and  bind them to functions as long as they follow the signature of returning void and taking in and const int and const char**.

 ```c
 void do_thing(int argc, char** argv){